30 Easy Rangoli Designs for Kids

 24. Rangoli with Pasta

-Kids can use different shapes and colors of pasta to create a unique Rangoli design.
+Kids can use different shapes and colours of pasta to create a unique Rangoli design.
 By arranging the pasta in patterns or filling in outlines, they can make a creative and textured Rangoli.
 This also doubles as a fun craft project, combining art with everyday materials.

 Source: Pinterest